Josh Bell Player Props: Guardians vs. Mariners

-The Cleveland Guardians and Josh Bell, who went 1-for-5 last time in action, take on Logan Gilbert and the Seattle Mariners at Progressive Field, Friday at 4:10 PM ET.
+The Cleveland Guardians and Josh Bell, who went 1-for-4 with an RBI last time in action, take on Marco Gonzales and the Seattle Mariners at Progressive Field, Saturday at 6:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-4) against the Mariners.

 Josh Bell Game Info & Props vs. the Mariners